-\begin{itemize} \item Toda uses $\Pic(X)=\Z$ and the Bogomolov-Gieseker inequality at the point $(b_0,w_0)$ of $\ell\cap U$ to constrain the Chern characters of the destabilising objects $F_1,\,F_2$.
-Instead we employed a wall-crossing argument to analyse $F_1,\,F_2$ along $\ell\cap U$, using the fact that they stay in $\cA(b)$ to constrain $\ch(F_i)$ (Proposition \ref{prop.the first wall}).
-Further, we then moved down $\{b=b'\}$, showing $F_1$ remains semistable to apply the Bogomolov-Gieseker inequality to it at $(b^*,w^*)$ \eqref{b*w*}.
+In our work we move down the same vertical line $\{b=b_0\}$ but diverge from Toda’s method in two main ways: \begin{itemize} \item Toda uses $\Pic(X)=\Z$ and the Bogomolov--Gieseker inequality at the point $(b_0,w_0)$ of $\ell\cap U$ to constrain the Chern characters of the destabilising objects $F_1,\,F_2$.
+Instead, we employed a wall-crossing argument to analyse $F_1,\,F_2$ along $\ell\cap U$, using the fact that they stay in $\cA(b)$ to constrain $\ch(F_i)$ (Proposition~\ref{prop.the first wall}).
+Further, we then moved down $\{b=b'\}$, showing $F_1$ remains semistable to apply the Bogomolov--Gieseker inequality to it at $(b^*,w^*)$ as in \eqref{b*w*}.
 This gave a stronger bound for $\ch_3(F_1)$.
-A similar argument (replacing $b'=-\frac1{H^3}$ by $-n+\frac1{H^3}$ as in \cite[Section 8]{FT}) did the same for $\ch_3(F_2(n))$ (Propositions \ref{prop. upper bound for ch_3(F_1)} and \ref{prop. upper bound for ch_3(F_2)}).
-Together these completely specified $\ch_2(F_1).H = \beta.H$ (Proposition \ref{prop. exact value of ch2}). \item In turn this allows us to show that \emph{all} semistable sheaves of class $v_n$ are destabilised by Joyce-Song pairs on \emph{the first wall}.
-Since Toda does not take $n\gg0$ as large as we do he also has to analyse many subsequent walls. \end{itemize} As a result our wall crossing formula \eqref{Theorem 2 equality} of Theorem \ref{Theorem 2} is much simpler than Toda’s.
-If we specialise his result to our situation by fixing his parameters $\xi=2,\,\mu = 12\frac{\beta.H}{H^3} + \frac{2}{H^3}$ and taking $n \gg 0$ (while noting that his Conjecture 1.4 has now been proved \cite{BBBJ}), his wall-crossing formula becomes the following.
+A similar argument (replacing $b'=-\frac1{H^3}$ by $-n+\frac1{H^3}$ as in \cite[Section 8]{FT}) did the same for $\ch_3(F_2(n))$ (Propositions~\ref{prop. upper bound for ch_3(F_1)} and~\ref{prop. upper bound for ch_3(F_2)}).
+Together, these completely specified $\ch_2(F_1)\cdot H = \beta\cdot H$ (Proposition~\ref{prop. exact value of ch2}). \item In turn this allows us to show that \emph{all} semistable sheaves of class $v_n$ are destabilised by Joyce--Song pairs on \emph{the first wall}.
+Since Toda does not take $n\gg0$ as large as we do, he also has to analyse many subsequent walls. \end{itemize} As a result, our wall-crossing formula \eqref{Theorem 2 equality} of Theorem~\ref{Theorem 2} is much simpler than Toda’s.
+If we specialise his result to our situation by fixing his parameters $\xi=2,\,\mu = 12\frac{\beta\cdot H}{H^3} + \frac{2}{H^3}$ and taking $n \gg 0$ (while noting that his Conjecture 1.4 has now been proved, see~\cite{BBBJ}), his wall-crossing formula becomes the following.